 Definitely.
-The effect of the gases in the atmosphere makes the air warmer.
+The effect of the gases in the • atmosphere makes the air warmer.
 And we are continuously sending more gases into the air (atmosphere).

 There is currently no indication that this will be reduced.
 Temperatures will continue to rise over the next 50 years unless we reduce it.
-If the status quo remains, the temperature will have risen by 3 to 5 degrees Celsius by the end of this century.
+If the status auo remains, the temperature will have risen by 3 to 5 degrees Celsius by the end of this century.

 You paint a very dismal picture.
 What is the solution?
 There are two solutions:

-Prevent it from happening - a global summit needs to be convened to set up rules.
-I doubt that it will ever happen because people want energy.
+Prevent it from happening a global summit needs to be it will ever happen because people want energy.
 There is the possibility of renewable energy (wind and solar power), which is a long term solution.

 We must adapt and prepare for the higher temperatures.

 We need to look at our agricultural sector, water and our lifestyles.
-Everyone needs to see what is to be done to prevent or reduce the damage.
-What can the public do to reduce the effect of greenhouse gases in the atmosphere?
+Everyone needs to see what is to be one degree warmer in the space of a What can the public do to reduce the effect of greenhouse gases in the atmosphere?